refers to a type of noun that encompasses “a whole group as a single entity” as well as the members of that group. It is considered singular in form.

 If you are referring to the whole group as a single entity, then the singular verb is best.

 There are other contexts where the plural verb is more natural: My family are always fighting among themselves.
-When the individuals in the collection or group receive the emphasis, the plural verb is acceptable.
+When the individuals in the collection or group receive the emphasis, a plural verb (and pronoun) works well.